microsoft/playwright/docs/api.md

   - `headless` <[boolean]> Whether to run browser in headless mode.
 More details for [Chromium](https://developers.google.com/web/updates/2017/04/headless-chrome) and [Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Headless_mode).
 Defaults to `true` unless the `devtools` option is `true`.
   - `port` <[number]> Port to use for the web socket.
 Defaults to 0 that picks any available port.
   - `executablePath` <[string]> Path to a browser executable to run instead of the bundled one.
 If `executablePath` is a relative path, then it is resolved relative to [current working directory](https://nodejs.org/api/process.html#process_process_cwd). **BEWARE**: Playwright is only guaranteed to work with the bundled Chromium, Firefox or WebKit, use at your own risk.
+  - `cdpWebsocketEndpoint` <[string]> Connect to an existing CDP websocket instead of launching a browser process.
   - `args` <[Array]<[string]>> Additional arguments to pass to the browser instance.
 The list of Chromium flags can be found [here](http://peter.sh/experiments/chromium-command-line-switches/).
   - `ignoreDefaultArgs` <[boolean]|[Array]<[string]>> If `true`, then do not use any of the default arguments.
 If an array is given, then filter out the given default arguments.
 Dangerous option; use with care.
 Defaults to `false`.
   - `proxy` <[Object]> Network proxy settings.